passportxyz/passport-docs/pages/building-with-passport/api-reference.md

 }
 ```

-### Get scores
+### Get score of a single address

-You must submit any Passports you'd like to request a score for via the Submit for scoring endpoint before successfully receiving their scores via these endpoints.
+You must submit any Passports you'd like to request a score for via the [Submit for scoring](#submit-for-scoring) endpoint before successfully receiving a score via this endpoints.

-Use these endpoints to retrieve the score for one Ethereum address, or all Ethereum addresses that have been submitted to a Scorer.
+Use this endpoint to retrieve the score for one Ethereum address.
+You can use the [multiple address](#get-scores-of-all-submitted-addresses) endpoint if you have more than one address submitted to a Scorer.

-#### To request the score of a specified address

 > GET /registry/score/{scorer\_id}/{address}